 PO54 Pn Bulk actions save time and ensure consistency across multiple records.

-5. Creating a New Purchase Order
+6. Creating a new Purchase Order

 To create a new purchase order from the listing page: